stfc/cloud-azimuth-user-docs/docs/index.md

 Azimuth science platforms are powered by [Azimuth](https://github.com/stackhpc/azimuth/), a self-service portal for managing cloud resources with a particular focus on simplifying the use of cloud for scientific computing, high-performance computing (HPC) and artificial intelligence (AI).

+If this is your first visit to the Azimuth portal, or you would just like to know more about how to get access to a cloud project - [get started](getting-started/getting-started.md) with Azimuth science platforms.

 ## Platforms
 Platforms can be deployed directly from the Azimuth Platforms interface.
 ### [:fontawesome-solid-computer: Linux Workstation](platforms/linux-workstation.md)